Modine Manufacturing Company – Consensus Indicates Potential 32.3% Upside

-Modine Manufacturing Company found using ticker (MOD) have now 2 analysts covering the stock.
+Modine Manufacturing Company found using ticker (MOD) now have 2 analysts covering the stock.
 The analyst consensus points to a rating of ‘Buy’.
-The target price ranges between 12 and 7 calculating the mean target price we have 9.5.
-With the stocks previous close at 7.18 this would indicate that there is a potential upside of 32.3%.
-The day 50 moving average is 6.57 and the 200 moving average now moves to 5.48.
-The market capitalisation for the company is $365m.
-Find out more information at: http://www.modine.com
+The target price ranges between 12 and 7 calculating the average target price we see 9.5.
+Given that the stocks previous close was at 7.18 this is indicating there is a potential upside of 32.3%.
+There is a 50 day moving average of 6.61 while the 200 day moving average is 5.57.
+The market capitalisation for the company is $364m.
+Company Website: http://www.modine.com

 Modine Manufacturing Company provides engineered heat transfer systems and heat transfer components for use in on- and off-highway original equipment manufacturer (OEM) vehicular applications.
 It operates through Vehicular Thermal Solutions, Commercial and Industrial Solutions, and Building HVAC Systems segments.
 The company offers powertrain cooling products, including engine cooling assemblies, radiators, condensers, and charge air coolers; auxiliary cooling products, such as power steering and transmission oil coolers; component assemblies; radiators for special applications; on-engine cooling products comprising exhaust gas recirculation, engine oil, fuel, charge air, and intake air coolers; and chillers and cooling plates for battery thermal management.
 It also provides heat-exchanger and microchannel coils; unit, fluid, transformer oil, and brine coolers, as well as remote condensers; and coatings to protect against corrosion.
 In addition, the company offers gas-fired, hydronic, electric, and oil-fired unit heaters; indoor and outdoor duct furnaces; infrared units; hydronic products, such as commercial fin-tube radiation, cabinet unit heaters, and convectors; roof-mounted direct- and indirect-fired makeup air units; commercial packaged rooftop ventilation units; unit ventilators; single packaged vertical units; precision air conditioning units for data center applications; air-handling units; chillers; ceiling cassettes; hybrid fan coils; and condensing units.
 It serves automobile, truck, bus, and specialty vehicle OEMs; agricultural, industrial, and construction equipment OEMs; commercial and industrial equipment OEMs; heating, ventilation, and cooling OEMs; construction architects and contractors; and wholesalers of heating equipment.
 The company has operations in North America, South America, Europe, the Asia/Pacific, the Middle East, and Africa.
 Modine Manufacturing Company was founded in 1916 and is headquartered in Racine, Wisconsin.